YOU MAY EAT:

 - Avoid all products made from these meats, especially pan juice gravy made from these meats.

-- Inquire carefully about all ingredients when eating away from home as mammalian meat products may be combined with fish or poultry e.g. chicken in veal stock.
+- Inquire carefully about all ingredients when eating away from home as mammalian meat products may be combined with fish or poultry e.g. chicken cooked in veal stock.

 - Take care to avoid cross contamination between utensils or cooking surfaces, e.g. at a barbecue (take your own wrapped food), or on a hotplate, grill or wok in a restaurant.
 Telephone ahead where possible when eating out, to ensure an appropriate meal is provided.